-Before you resort to Paint or piracy, give these free image-editing tools a shot
+Photoshop is expensive, so here’s the best free photo-editing software

 HitFilm Express

-HitFilm Express is a free video editing service that specializes in digital effects – which makes it ideal for creating more imaginative photo effects as well.
-With 2D/3D compositing, more than 180 visual effects to choose from, and a community with plenty of ideas, you can make nearly image that you can dream of.
+HitFilm Express is a free video editing service that specializes in digital effects — which makes it ideal for creating more imaginative photo effects as well.
+With both 2D and 3D compositing, more than 180 visual effects from which to choose, and a community with plenty of ideas, you can make nearly any image that you can dream of.
 From putting a headshot into an Ironman-like HUD, to turning your best friend into a Jedi, this is the app to try if you’re aiming for the stars.